exalearn/reinforcement_learning/DQN/cart_pole/README.md

 * The cart-pole balancing problem is a classical control problem ([CartPolev0](https://github.com/openai/gym/wiki/CartPole-v0)).

-* DQN finishes training whenever it detects 5 consecutive successes or it reaches its limited trials/episodes.
+* DQN finishes training whenever it detects 5 consecutive successes or it reaches the maximum number of trials/episodes.

 ## Software Requirement
 * Python with [PyTorch](https://pytorch.org/) and [OpenAI Gym](https://gym.openai.com/)